scaleway/terraform-provider-scaleway/docs/resources/cockpit_grafana_user.md

 ## Create a Grafana user

-The following command shows you how to create a Grafana user within a specific Scaleway Project.
+The following command allows you to create a Grafana user within a specific Scaleway Project.

 ```terraform
 resource "scaleway_account_project" "project" {